luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 2. Updates `status = RUNNING`, sets `started_at = now()`.
 3. Calls `ProcessSandboxExecutor.execute()`, which writes the source code to a temp file, then invokes `docker run` with strict isolation flags.
 4. Reads stdout and stderr concurrently using two threads to prevent output buffer deadlock.
-5. Waits up to `timeoutSeconds + 5` seconds for the process to finish.
-6. Maps the result to a terminal status (`COMPLETED`, `TIMEOUT`, or re-queues on transient failure).
+5. Maps the result to a terminal status (`COMPLETED`, `TIMEOUT`, or re-queues on transient failure).
-7. Saves the final state, stdout, stderr, exit code, and `execution_time_ms` to the database.
+6. Saves the final state, stdout, stderr, exit code, and `execution_time_ms` to the database.

+#### Time limit, memory limit and isolated
+To protect our worker node from mallicious and dangerous scripts from typing input.
-The sandbox container is created with the following isolation constraints:
+The sandbox container is created with the following isolation constraints (demo, could be change at anytime).
+We limit memory used to 64MB, maximum of CPU core and isolate container so that there is no system-call scripts could be executed.

 | Flag | Purpose |
 |------|---------|